jbredall/autolight/README.md

 For best results, configure your system to run the above command at startup.

 ## TODO
-- [] feat: allow configuration at runtime
+- [x] feat: allow configuration at runtime
+- [] docs: explain configuration
+- [] docs: comment everything

 ## License